-The Center for Distributed Object Computing uses the Bugzilla bug tracking system to keep track of existing problems and enhancement requests.
+The Center for Distributed Object Computing used the Bugzilla bug tracking system to keep track of existing problems and enhancement requests.
+Currently github issues are used

 To streamline our development process, you can now use it to enter problem reports or make a request for a particular feature that you'd like to see integrated into ACE, TAO or CIAO.